Stocks edge higher as investors weigh growth, inflation

-U.S. stocks edged higher in morning trading Wednesday as investors continue to monitor the economic recovery and rising inflation.
+U.S. stocks edged higher in afternoon trading Wednesday as investors continue to monitor the economic recovery and rising inflation.

-A variety of companies that rely on direct consumer spending made solid gains.
-Dick's Sporting Goods jumped 16.7% after reporting a surge in first-quarter sales and solid earnings as team sports returned.
-Urban Outfitters rose 14.5% and Abercrombie & Fitch rose 14.8% on similarly strong financial results.
+A variety of companies that rely on consumer spending made solid gains.
+Dick's Sporting Goods jumped 15.5% after reporting a surge in first-quarter sales and solid earnings as team sports returned.
+Urban Outfitters rose 11.7% and Abercrombie & Fitch rose 9.2% on similarly strong financial results.
 Those companies, along with hotels and cruise lines, are poised for growth as more people get back to some semblance of normal with vaccinations increasing and the pandemic seemingly receding.

 Gains from retailers and communications companies were kept in check by lagging technology and healthcare company stocks.